TURING SCHEME APPLICATION PROCESS AND DOCUMENTS REQUIRED FOR PAYMENTS

 To receive your final Cost of Living instalment, you must:

-Please ask a member of staff from your host institution to sign, date and stamp the Certificate of Attendance template linked above.
+Please ask a member of staff from your host institution to tick, sign, date and stamp this Certificate of Attendance.

 IMPORTANT: Please read carefully